melody97rain/multiport/README.md

 3. Xray-Core v1.7.5 or lower requirements for this script.
 Latest Xray-Core will not support XTLS.
 4. This is latest script remodded by NiLphreakz

-## ♦️Update & Upgrade First Your VPS for Debian 10 & 11♦️
+## ♦️Update & Upgrade First Your VPS for Debian♦️

   ```html
   apt-get update && apt-get upgrade -y && update-grub && sleep 2 && reboot